U.S., Danish EOD technicians enhance combat readiness during FTX

+“Working together with (Allied services) gives a lot of perspective on your own job, and also how other nations handle the same job,” said Royal Danish Air Force OR-5 (Sgt.)
+Peter Lythje, EOD technician.
+“We like to call it the EOD brotherhood… because we are living thousands of miles apart, but we’re still one brotherhood and we fight for the same things.”

+The exercise's complex planning was streamlined by utilizing GenAI to build the foundational storyline and enhance mission specifics, which saved significant man-hours, according to Jones.

-U.S. Air Force Staff Sgt.
-Aaron Tipton, 23rd Civil Engineer Squadron explosive ordnance disposal technician, participates in a field training exercise at Camp Blanding, Florida, Feb.
-27, 2026.
-The training aimed to reinforce the Air Force’s Agile Combat Employment (ACE) and Mission-Ready Airmen frameworks by strengthening force survivability and ensuring EOD remains a combat-relevant capability within joint and multi-domain operations.
-(U.S. Air Force photo by Tech.
-Sgt.
-Charles Welty)
+The training directly reinforced the Air Force’s Agile Combat Employment (ACE) and Mission-Ready Airmen frameworks by strengthening force survivability and ensuring EOD remains a combat-relevant capability within joint and multi-domain operations.

+Jones said he hopes to build on the success of this exercise, with ambitions to make the joint training a yearly event that could expand to include other Allied EOD partners.

 |Date Taken: